Sluggo-Issue-Tracker/Sluggo-API/README.md

 can accept more developers.
 We intend to determine the best way to approach accepting third party contributions, and will do so when we feel the project is in a good state to do so.

+For internal contributors to Slugbotics, please read CONTRIBUTING.md for guidance on contribution standards.

 ## License
 We are currently still determining an acceptable license for the